What is Cloud Computing?

 1. Public Cloud: Public clouds are owned by a third-party provider and are accessible to multiple users.
 Public clouds are known for their affordability and ease of use, making them ideal for small businesses.

-3. Hybrid CloudA hybrid cloud combines public and private clouds.
-By combining the perks of both cloud solutions, it allows users to store confidential information on a private cloud and enjoy the scalability and affordability of public clouds.
-According to Cisco’s 2022 Global Hybrid Cloud Trends report, 82% of IT leaders have expressed their intention to pursue hybrid cloud solutions.
+3. Hybrid Cloud: A hybrid cloud combines public and private clouds.
+Combining the benefits of public and private cloud solutions, they allow users to store confidential information on a private cloud while also enjoying the scalability and affordability of public clouds.
+According to Cisco’s 2022 Global Hybrid Cloud Trends report, 82% of IT leaders intend to pursue hybrid cloud solutions.

-How can businesses switch to cloud computing and what potential risks are involved?
+How can businesses switch to Cloud computing, and what potential risks are involved?

 What are some of the challenges with cloud computing and how can they be overcome?

-Are there any security risks associated with using the cloud and how can they be mitigated?
+Are there any security risks associated with using the Cloud, and how can they be mitigated?

-• Regularly backing up data.
+• Regularly backing up data;

-• Encrypting sensitive information.
+• Encrypting sensitive information;

-• Limiting access to only authorized users.
+• Limiting access to only authorized users;

 • Implementing robust authentication protocols.